COA: 72.50 GBp

 water-strategy-framework

-Some of our processes, especially dyeing, are intensive users of water.
-Many of our plants are in areas of water stress.
+Some of our processes, especially dyeing, are waterintensive.
+Many of our plants are located in areas of water stress.

-Ensuring that we are minimising the additional water stress that we are causing through our operations is important to other users and to the environment.
+Ensuring that we are minimising the additional water stress caused through our operations is important to other users and to the environment.

 sdg6